 All of the things to explore; music, art, workshops, seminars and events are enough to make anyone’s head spin.
 Big Dub’s got festival-goers covered when it comes to downtime too.
 Movie Cuddle Puddles are offered on select nights for those who just want to throw on their jammies and watch a flick with friends.
 Daily yoga and meditations are also available alongside workshops on spirituality for those trying to find a deeper connection with themselves.
 Feel like you wanna just plop into an inner tube and float along a clean water river?
 You’re in luck, because Big dub offers that too.

 Tickets are still on sale but are going quick!
-Big Dub prides itself on maintaining a small community so the festival only welcomes about 4,000 people each year.
-There are a couple different camping options to choose from to accommodate any and all needs.
+There are a couple of different camping options to choose from to accommodate any and all needs.
 Soooo, who will I be seeing at Big Dub this year?!